kdeven/Python-Tutorial/README.md

 Further to help our program break into smaller parts Python offers Functions, which make the program manageable and more organized.
 Function argument, function recursion and anonymous function lambda are a few facilities that comes under this segment.
 Not to forget the File Operations which comes in handy while performing read/write operations with previously stored files.
 Here we use Python built in function open() to open a file and specify modes such as read/writewith r,w, r+ etc.
 	e.g. >> fp=open(“filename.txt”, r), here file is opened to read only.
-You can also use concepts of python in other technologies like AI, ML, data science by enrolling in <a href="https://intellipaat.com/python-for-data-science-training/">python data science course online</a>.